trevordmiller/create-js-project/README.md

 ## About

-_Nexus_ is a [Yeoman](http://yeoman.io) generator for scaffolding modern JS projects in seconds.
-This includes everything from a simple vanilla JS npm package to a complex React web app.
-Although each project is different, a lot of tooling overlaps: _Nexus_ has a consistent _Core_ which can be customized and extended; based on your choices, _Nexus_ lays down cutting-edge best practices and boilerplate setup in seconds so that you can focus on the unique and fun parts of your project.
+_Nexus_ is a [Yeoman](http://yeoman.io) generator for scaffolding modern JS projects in seconds (like npm packages and React web apps).
+When you run _Nexus_, it will ask you a few questions about your project; then, based on your choices, it lays down cutting-edge best practices and boilerplate setup in seconds so that you can focus on the unique and fun parts of your project.

 _Nexus_ has been built in a modular way so that as the industry moves to new technology choices, the generator options will be updated to match.